JBlitzar/muesli/README.md

 ## Troubleshooting

 _Haha, good luck.
-This project is a mess.
+This project is kind of a mess.
 But check the traceback.
-It's pretty well structured._
+It's pretty well structured.
+If it is reproducable and would be helpful, feel free to leave an issue and I'll try my best to respond and update this section_

 ### whisper.cpp CLI cheat-sheet